jcollard/unm-hip/README.md

 <p>
 <pre>upsampleCols :: (Monoid (Pixel img), Image img) => img -> img</pre>

-Given img, upsampleCols returns an image with twice the number of rows where the value at location (i, j) of the result image is the value of img at location (i/2, j) if i is even and mempty otherwise.
+Given img, <b>upsampleCols</b> returns an image with twice the number of rows where the value at location (i, j) of the result image is the value of img at location (i/2, j) if i is even and mempty otherwise.